Kolyasisan/Core-Update-Manager/README.md

 -Derive your MonoBehaviour from OverridableMonoBehaviour.
 -Add Interfaces to notify what your script is using (IUpdatable, ILateUpdatable, IFixedUpdatable).
 -Use public override void UpdateMe and its variants to get Update ticks.
--If you use Start, OnEnable and OnDisable methods then change them to Protected Override Void Start and call base.FunctionName() in them.
+-If you use Start, OnEnable and OnDisable methods then change them to Protected Override Void FunctionName() and call base.FunctionName() in them.
 # Some Notes
 -The manager recognizes what functions you want to use based on Interfaces.
 We're using them exclusively for that to avoid garbage generation/additional RAM usage compared to other methods and save performance by not using reflection.
 -Garbage is generetad only upon Arrays overflow when trying to add more scripts than the array can hold.